ag48665/Pilot-Hypoxia-Detection-using-Physiological-Signals/README.md

 ## ⚙️ Feature Engineering

-Engineered temporal features to capture physiological dynamics:
+Temporal features were engineered to capture physiological dynamics:

 * Rolling averages (SpO₂, HR)
 * Signal changes (ΔSpO₂, ΔHR)

-These features allow the model to detect trends rather than single measurements.
+These features allow the model to detect trends rather than relying on single-point measurements.

 ---